 Practicum FAQs

 The best way to learn how to teach is by doing it.
 That's why all University of Auckland teaching programmes have a strong practical component.
-With a mixture of campus-based learning and plenty of time in schools, you'll be perfectly prepared to enter your first year of teaching.

-Over the course of your studies you’ll spend a significant amount of time on placements (practicums) in a range of schools, kura or early childhood centres (depending on your specialisation).
+Over the course of your studies, you’ll spend a significant amount of time on placements (practicums) in a range of schools, kura or early childhood centres (depending on your specialisation).

 Read on for our frequently asked questions about practicums / placements.